ChibiOS/ChibiOS/readme.txt

   there is the possibility that the various vendors would use different CMSIS versions now that CMSIS 2.x has been released.
-- CHANGE: Modified the start of the ADC in the STM32 ADC driver, now it is no more required to specify ADC_CR2_EXTSEL_SWSTART in the CR2 register configuration.
+- CHANGE: Modified the start of the ADC in the STM32 ADC driver, now it is no more required to specify ADC_CR2_EXTSEL_SWSTART and ADC_CR2_CONT in the CR2 register configuration.
 Also reordered the start sequence in order to allows a longer stabilization time for the ADC.

 *** 2.1.5 ***
 - FIX: Fixed references to non-existing SSP1 device in LPC13xx SPI device